I warmly invite you to explore the following modalities that I use to see if they feel like a good fit for you.

 Expressive Art Practices

-Alongside talk therapy, you are encouraged to explore your responses, reactions, and insights via encounters with art processes.
+Alongside talk therapy, you are encouraged to explore your responses, reactions, and insights via encounters with various expressive arts processes.
 Informed by the unfolding process of creating and working with your imagination, a connection occurs that supports you to create new experiences, insight, and direction.

 Narrative therapy is a collaborative and non-pathologizing approach to counselling which centers you as the expert of your own life.
 A narrative approach views problems as separate from who you are as a person, and assumes that you have many skills, abilities, values, commitments, beliefs and competencies that will assist you to change your relationship with the problems that influence your life.